PacktPublishing/Designing-LLM-Patterns/Chapter 2-Data Cleaning for LLM Training.md

-Certainly!
-I'll extract all the Python code from the document and organize it by section number.
-Here's the compiled code:

-2.1 Understanding the importance of clean data:
+## 2.1 Understanding the importance of clean data

 ```python
 import torch